"The Paradox of a Wound That Never Heals": Polina Shcherbyna on Pain and Healing in Painting

 I also included a sound installation in this work — something between prayer and singing.
 It’s not just a reading; it’s a complex, layered form.
 I hope that one day there will be an opportunity to record it and translate it from German into Ukrainian to show it in Ukraine.
 This piece is created through the context I am experiencing, the context my country is experiencing.
 Despite the difficulty of creating this work during such a challenging moment, it is one of the most important pieces I’ve made.

-Sometimes, the idea seemed absurd to me because of the amount of energy and resources it required.
-But creating this monument was a personal form of hope.
+Sometimes this idea seemed absurd to me because of the effort and money it required, but creating this monument was a personal form of hope.

 It was emotionally difficult to address painful themes throughout the narrative of the stele.
-After all, making art isn’t life-saving in the way a doctor can be.
-That’s why, as an artist, it can be emotionally hard to live through this time, because one may feel that art is not what is immediately needed.
-For me, creating this object was a way of resisting the desire to give up everything.
-That was the hardest part — finding the reason to keep going.
+Because creating art during war is supposedly not a priority — it doesn’t save lives like a doctor can.
+That’s why, emotionally, it seems difficult for an artist to get through this time, because they may not feel their art aligns with what is truly needed right now.
+For me, creating this piece was a way of resisting the urge to abandon everything.
+So the hardest part was finding a reason to keep working.

 Lesia: In some publications, you’ve mentioned both “horror and helplessness in the face of humanity’s dark side” and “faith in the future”.
 How do you combine these emotions in your work?
 How do they coexist or balance each other?